 Is Galveston Bay safe for swimming?

-Summers in South Texas can get hot!
-It’s no wonder so many people in the Houston-Galveston region choose to cool off with outdoor activities on the water, such as swimming and boating.
-Galveston Bay Foundation (GBF) often gets asked if the water is safe to swim in, and fortunately, we have the answer!
+Summers in Texas get so hot, it’s no wonder that people choose to cool off in the water!
+From swimming and kayaking to sailing and fishing, Houston-Galveston Area residents flock to Galveston Bay frequently to enjoy a variety of water recreation activities.
+Many of these people reach out to Galveston Bay Foundation (GBF) to ask if the water is safe to swim in, and fortunately, we have the answer!

 Luckily, bacteria levels in Galveston Bay are usually safe for swimming.
 Read on to learn more!